onap/vnfrqts-requirements/docs/Chapter5/Tosca.rst

     The VNF or PNF CSAR package **MUST** include all artifacts required by ETSI GS NFV-SOL004 including Manifest file, VNFD or PNFD (or Main TOSCA/YAML based Service Template) and other optional artifacts.
-CSAR Manifest file as per SOL004 - for example ROOT\\ **MainServiceTemplate.mf**

 .. req::
     :id: R-01123